LazzariniHSLU/MC/README.md

 # MC
-My repo for the Excercises of the lecture MC @ HSLU
+My repo for the Excercises of the Microcontroller lecture @ HSLU